-Adapted from chapter 11 of our chairman Dr. Stephen D. Mumford’s seminal book, The Life and Death of NSSM 200: How the Destruction of Political Will Doomed a U.S. Population Policy (1996).
-The book is available at Kindle here, and is available to read for free here.
+This excerpt has been adapted from Chapter 11 of our Chairman Dr. Stephen D. Mumford’s seminal book, The Life and Death of NSSM 200: How the Destruction of Political Will Doomed a U.S. Population Policy (1996).
+The book is available at Kindle here and to read for free here.

 “THE ONLY way to solve the problem of contraception is to solve the problem of infallibility.”

 For me, no other single statement better summarizes the world population problem.
 To protect the dogma of infallibility, the Vatican has been forced to undermine the political will of governments which have been striving to deal with overpopulation.
 It has been largely successful in killing the political will to deal with this problem in all countries (where it exists) except in China.
 And, political will is vital to halting rapid population growth.
 Thus the dogma of infallibility lies at the very heart of the overpopulation dilemma.

 There is wide agreement that the world population problem cannot be successfully dealt with unless we solve the contraception problem.
 However, there is a nearly total lack of awareness that the problem of contraception is related to the problem of papal infallibility, as noted by Hans Küng above.

 There is a time warp involved here—a decisive action, or event, that occurred more than a century ago.
 It had a direct bearing on the mushrooming of population that didn’t really get up to speed until the 1930s.
 The event was the action of Pope Pius IX and Vatican Council I in 1870.
 Understanding the principle of infallibility and how it came to pass is essential to understanding the world population problem.
 This Chapter is devoted to how and why this principle was created and its implications.